ayushagg31/ayushagg31/README.md

 #### I'm a Frontend Developer

-- 🔭 I’m currently looking for interested ideas to work on.
+- 🔭 I’m currently looking for interesting ideas to work on.
 - 💬 Ask me about **Programming, or life in general!**
 - ⚡ Fun fact: In my free time, I learn about VFX, 3D animations.
 - 📫 How to reach me: Say Hi! @ `hello@ayushaggarwal.com`